Friday, April 26, 2024

 4. Teachers and writers, if you wish to share any ONE MORE OR LESS LINE... subjects or poems, please email them to me or tag me @amylvpoemfarm.
 I would love to see what your students write and to know that we are growing these lines...and our understandings of different subjects...together.

-Eighteen Crows, Thirteen Lines
+Twenty Crows, Eleven Lines

 Photo by Amy LV